bropedio/brave-new-world/BNW-post-2.1-modifications-main/ips/altpatches-readme.txt

 Dance status is no longer persistent under any circumstances.
 Instead, the Moogle Charm removes stumble rates entirely.

 -fast_anim (Sarah Shinespark)
-Replace Flare, Dark, Holy and Rasp animation with faster alternatives.
+Replace Sap, Break, Holy, Flare, Dark and Rasp animation with faster alternatives.

 -graphical_signs (Gens)
 replace inn and pub text signs with pictures (the graphic is, by accident, very similar to pixel remaster)